Click here for a downloadable PDF of CATS’ rules.

 Unless otherwise specified, CATS play is governed by USTA rules.

 WARM UP: Starts on the hour and ends 15 minutes after.
 All players will warm up at this time.
-All 4 starting players may take a maximum of 6 practice serves simultaneously at 15 minutes after the hour.
-In the B and C level, if both captains agree, they can alternately play 1st ball in instead of 6 practice serves.
+All four starting players may take a maximum of six practice serves simultaneously at 15 minutes after the hour.
+In Flights 2 and 3, if both captains agree, they can play “first ball in” instead of six practice serves.

 ROTATIONS: Racquet spin will be done at ten minutes after the hour.
 The winner of the spin decides to receive or to serve.
 The other team may select the side of their choice.
-The serving team must select their two starting players first for the 1st and 2nd rotations.
-Player rotations are at 4 games (8 games Open only).
+The serving team must select their two starting players first for the first and second rotations.
+Players rotate every four games.

 PENALTIES AND FORFEITS: These are incurred as follows: If, at 15 minutes after the starting hour a team has only one player, that team forfeits and 10 games may be presumed to have been played with all ten games credited to the other team.
 If both teams field only one player apiece at 15 minutes after the starting hour, both teams are assessed a loss and 10 games are added to the “Games Played” category for statistical purposes.

-A Team of two players may not be assessed a penalty until it is time for the 1st player rotation.
-All additional penalties for two and three players are predetermined by the individual Division Captains and recorded by the Division Coordinator and League Coordinator. *The current penalties assessed by each division are attached.
+A team of two players may not be assessed a penalty until it is time for the first player rotation.
+If the third players arrives after the first rotation, he or she will be allowed to play, but the penalty remains.
+All additional penalties for two and three players are predetermined by the individual Division Captains and recorded by the Division Coordinator and League Coordinator.

 INJURED PLAYERS: Any injury incurred by a player during a match or warm up, which causes unavailability for further play, will cause no penalty if two players on the team remain.
-An injured player will be permitted to return after 1 complete rotation.
-If only one player remains the injured player’s team must forfeit.
+An injured player will be permitted to return after one complete rotation.
+If only one player remains, the injured player’s team must forfeit.
 Additional games will be credited to the winning team.
-1 game will be assessed for every 10 minutes remaining to be played in the match to a maximum of 10 games.
+One game will be assessed for every 10 minutes remaining to be played in the match to a maximum of 10 games.

 Preexisting injury or illness will not be considered as occurring during the match.
 If a player leaves before 10:45 P.M. for any reason other than an injury occurring during play, pro-rata penalty games will be awarded to the opposing team as determined by the division coordinator.